Cryp7ic/maltor/README.md

         \/     \/
 v1.1.0
 ```
-Maltor is a CLI tool for
+Maltor is A CLI tool for static malware analysis written in Python